 The performances in Raleigh and Durham this month, called ShakesBEER, feature a skeleton cast of actors springing from character to character and swapping genders, accents and roles with ease.

 The show sprinkles in modern references and songs throughout, and it delights in breaking the fourth wall seemingly as often as possible.
 There have probably never been so many laughs at the (normally) sober “Sound and Fury” speech of Macbeth’s, nor so many “yo mama” jokes exchanged between Montagues and Capulets.

 The shows, which can be found the next couple weeks in Wake, Durham and Orange county bars, all start at 8 p.m.

 And if you can’t make any of the remaining September shows, don’t worry.
-Chuck Keith, the show’s director, said there’s another round of performances in the works for November and December – dates to be announced later at www.baretheatre.org.
+Chuck Keith, the writer in residence for Bare Theatre, said there’s another round of performances in the works for November and December – dates to be announced later at www.baretheatre.org.

 “The hope is that this is something ongoing for the company and the actors that are a part of it,” Keith said.
 “The response of bars has been very positive and we feel good about ongoing interest.”

 At 45 minutes, it’s shorter than a full play.
 And unlike at fancy theaters, the dress code at these brewery performances is whatever you want it to be.
 But on the flip side, the actors in a more traditional Shakespeare play probably wouldn’t steal a bite of your chips and dip mid-performance, or lead you onstage for a pretend sword fight with another audience member.

 The fine players from Raleigh acting troupe Bare Theatre – directed by Dustin K. Britt – by might just do all of that – and more – at one of these shows.

 You’ll have fun, in part because the actors are invested in doing that.
 Instead of selling tickets, they pass a hat around after the show and ask people to chip in however much they feel like.